OOCAZ/classification-banner/README.md

 Please feel free to comment of go to the Github Repo and submit an issue if you have a question or would like to see additional functionality.

+## Additional info, the build will only work on windows rn, working on fix

 ### Github Link:

 (https://github.com/OOCAZ/react-classification-banner)